 There are many types of relationships: romantic, familial, and platonic.
 And while there may be some differences in how addiction affects each kind of relationship, there are also many similarities.
 Unfortunately, any of these types of relationships can be negatively affected by addiction and typical addict behavior in relationships.

 In general, individuals with addiction will display certain behaviors that damage their relationships.
-These behaviors often put a strain on relationships, causing arguments, mistrust, and even violence.
+These behaviors often put a strain on relationships, causing arguments, mistrust, and even domestic violence.
 These behaviors can include but are not limited to the following:

 - Lying or hiding drug use from loved ones